 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

 Split is a city that surprises most and leaves a lasting impression on all.
 Imagine a city literally built within the ruins of an ancient seaside Palace, with streets covered in marble, winding alleys with quaint hidden restaurants, bars, and cafes, a shimmering waterfront, and a bustling promenade lined with souvenir shops and cocktail bars.
 Split is a living museum, and getting lost in these archaic alleyways, sipping on a few fruity cocktails overlooking the harbor, and perusing the markets beneath the Palace, will surely be the trip of a lifetime.

 Split is not only a gorgeous waterfront city but the ideal jumping-off point for exploring the Dalmatian archipelago.
-From Split Port, you can reach Hvar, Vis, and even Dubrovnik by ferry.
-Split’s central location is also great for day trips to some of Croatia’s most famous sites like Krka Waterfalls, Plitvice National Park, and the coastal city of Trogir.
+From the city’s main port, you can easily go from Split to Hvar, Vis, and even Dubrovnik by ferry.
+Split’s central location is also great for day trips to some of Croatia’s most famous sites like Krka Waterfalls, Plitvice National Park, Cetina River rafting, and the coastal city of Trogir.

 The Perfect 3 Days in Split Croatia

 Split is a large city, but the Old Town and waterfront areas are easy to walk around.
 In fact, Split Old Town is entirely pedestrianized since the old town is all within the ancient grounds of Diocletian’s Palace.
 However, when you’re traveling across the city from the airport, and if you are planning to reach other areas outside of the tourist center of Split, there are a few options for getting around.